The Rainbow Room Helps Fund Local Book Drive

 The donation to the VCBF will ensure that enough books can be purchased to have the drive next week.
 Both the VCBF and The Rainbow Room are still accepting donations.

 The Rainbow Room was founded in 1998 by Linda T. Varner, wife of school board member Dr. Lawrence C. Varner.
-The Varners started this organization in honor of their niece, Amy Rainbow Varner, with the goal of helping local children.
-The organization has several funds which address a variety of community needs, like providing field trip money for K-12 students and purchasing textbooks for college students.
+The Varner’s started this organization in memory of their niece, Amy Rainbow Varner, (daughter of Longest and Catherine Varner) with the goal of helping local children in need.
+The organization has several funds which address a variety of community needs, like providing field trip money for K-12 students and assist purchasing textbooks for college students in need.
 For more information, or to make a donation to the Rainbow Room, please contact Mrs. Varner at 434-392-4921.

 For more information, or to make a donation to the Virginia Children’s Book Festival, please contact Juanita Giles at info@vachildrensbookfestival.org or call 434.207.6705 about donations.